Former police chief for Cobb, Clayton counties appointed head of GBI - NewsBreak

 Governor’s office files to kill subpoena seeking testimony in Fulton County election probe

 ATLANTA — Gov. Brian Kemp filed a motion Wednesday to kill a subpoena seeking his testimony before the Fulton County special grand jury looking into potential interference in Georgia’s 2020 elections.
-Channel 2 Action News has learned that Kemp never testified in July, but according to sources in...
+Kemp never testified in July, but according to sources in the governor’s office, the Fulton County District...

+Fulton County Commission approves lease deal to house inmates at Atlanta City Detention Center

+FULTON COUNTY, Ga. — The Fulton County Commission has approved the deal to allow the sheriff to house inmates in the Atlanta City Detention Center in order to ease overcrowding at the jail.
+After another hours-long debate Wednesday, the commission voted 4-2 to approve the deal.
+The leasing deal...

 WJCL